Optimize your preflop strategy in 3 simple steps

-The Free Preflop Advisor is available as a mobile download and web compatible app.
-The free app provides advice on how to play hole cards in a variety of situations for 6-max NL Hold'em tables.
-Follow the instructions below to get started and optimize your strategy in 3 simple steps.
+The PokerSnowie Preflop app is available on iOS smarphones and it provides advice on how to play hole cards in a variety of situations for 6-max and 10-max NL Hold'em tables.
+Follow the instructions below to get started and optimize your preflop strategy in 3 simple steps.

 Choose between 5 different frequently occurring preflop situations.